Connect with us

 Mr Kidenda had in 2011 said that KeNHA would introduce toll booths on Thika Superhighway as a means to raise the estimated Sh1.9 billion required to maintain the highway.

-Many motorists are objecting the planned toll fees on Thika Road arguing that they pay Sh9 for every litre of fuel purchased to maintain the road.
+Many motorists are objecting to the planned toll fees on Thika Road arguing that they pay Sh9 for every litre of fuel purchased to maintain the road.

 However, the Authority has remained adamant that it will implement the fees once Parliament passes the necessary laws that will empower them to do so.